BigBadBird

 How do I pitch for sync/licensing?

 Select "Sync / music supervisor" as your target type.
 You'll get additional fields for BPM, key, vocal type, and clearance info.
-The output is a functional sync brief written in third person with objective descriptors and specific scene descriptions — the format music supervisors search for in sync libraries.
+The output is a functional sync brief written in third person with objective descriptors and specific scene descriptions.
+That's the format music supervisors search for in sync libraries.
+Sync clearance requires every co-writer and producer documented, so generate a Split Sheet first if you haven't already, and have a Rate Card ready for follow-up custom-work conversations.

 Should I personalize my pitch?

 If you know the curator, playlist, blog, or show name, enter it in the "Target name" field.
 The AI will reference it naturally.
-If you don't, leave it blank — the pitch will work without personalization.
+If you don't, leave it blank.
+The pitch will work without personalization.
 Never force personalization with details you don't have.
+For DM-style outreach to content creators and smaller curators, switch over to the Creator Outreach Writer, which is built for short personalized messages.